guihleao/CarteMarbehan/README.md

 The data displayed in this webmap (named points of interests (POI)) represents shops and services.
 These POI are collected through an overpass-turbo query based on a collection of key-value OSM tags.
 Data is exported from overpass-turbo as a geoJSON file.
 Note that for most of POI, both `node` and `ways` are queried, because these POI may be represented either by a point (`node`) or a polygon delineating a building (`ways`).
 But some POI appeared to be also modelled as `relations` (e.g., school).
 The query is within the file overpass-query.txt.
 By adding `center` in `out center body;` at the end of the overpass query, ways and relations are summarized by a point (centroid of the polygons).
 There may be some duplicata when both a point and ways exist for the same POI.

-The geoJSON file is used twice in the webmap:
-* 1) For the map, it is loaded directly in the HTML in a <script></script>.
+The geoJSON file is used twice in the webmap (for the map and the list) but is loaded once in the `loadGeojson(url)` function.
-* 2) For the list, it is loaded by a jquery function ($.getJSON)

-This should be merged into one function in the future...

 ### Webmap development